 In 2016, Islamic financial institutions disbursed a total of US$683 million globally in Zakat, Qard Hasan and charity funds.
 Saudi Arabia leads in Islamic corporate social responsibility (CSR) funding with a total of US$363 million disbursed in 2016, primarily in mandatory zakah payments collected by the General Authority of Zakat and Tax (GAZT) according to ISRA-THOMSON REUTERS IRTI ISLAMIC COMMERCIAL LAW REPORT 2018.

-Zakat could be described as an obligatory wealth transfer which leads to the circulation of wealth among all sections of society rather than its accumulation in the hands of a few.
-This becomes mandatory every year once the categorized wealth reaches a prescribed minimum level known as nisab.
+Zakat is as an obligatory wealth transfer, that helps circulating it among all sections of the society rather than it builds up in the hands of a few.
+It’s mandatory every year if the categorized wealth reaches a prescribed minimum level known as nisab.
 Zakat must be calculated on specified assets such as gold, silver, cash and bank balances, savings & term investment accounts, rental income, business stocks, work in progress, trade profits, shares, securities, bonds, etc. Zakat is not calculated for debt repayments, living expenses such as food, house rental, clothing, educational expenses, transportation, etc.

 As per the Shariah Standard 35 of AAOIFI, the Zakat amount is calculated for a complete (Lunar) year based on the prescribed nisab level for eligible categories.
 Zakat Rates vary for different forms of wealth.
 Financial instruments such as Term Investment, Savings, Current Account balances, shares, bonds, and other instruments are also subject to Zakat (applications are different based on the contexts).
 The Zakat payable amount is treated as a ‘Non-operating expense’ in the Income Statement.
 Similarly, this amount is also shown as ‘Current Liability’ in the Statement of Financial Position.
 Scholars recommend the immediate distribution of Zakat to its recipients when all conditions are met.